 The following is a list of arguments that may help REALTORS® when assisting clients during annexation proceedings.
-Please note, however, the validity of these arguments will depend upon the underlying facts surrounding each situation and, therefore, should be carefully considered.
+Please note, however, the validity of these arguments will depend on the underlying facts surrounding each situation and, therefore, should be carefully considered.

 Advantages of annexation

-- Availability of additional services, such as sewer, water, ambulance, mass transit, and snow removal.
+- Availability of additional services, such as sewer, water, ambulance, mass transit and snow removal.

 - Increased real estate values and marketability, as more improvements and urban utilities are made available.